Danny5487401/go_advanced_code/chapter20_for_range/for_range.md

 	case TMAP:
 		// 副本
 		// order.stmt allocated the iterator for us.
-		// we only use a once, so no copy needed. ha := a
+		// we only user a once, so no copy needed. ha := a

 		hit := prealloc[n]